Skip to content

 • Does your company offer any type of financial support for continuing education or flexible work schedules for employees interested in pursuing further education?
 What about opportunities for existing employees to learn new job skills at the workplace that will qualify them for better-paying jobs?

 • What's the company's mission statement?
 Does it benefit society and have moral values?
 Culture and beliefs can't be measured by a single metric.
-It involves everything from the way people interact with each other, collaborate across functions, and the values and ethics they live by.
+It involves everything from the way people interact with each other, and collaborate across functions, and the values and ethics they live by.

 • Are there good employee relations with the management of your company?
 Do employees have varying degrees of input in determining operational procedures within their departments?